 It’s hard to predict exactly how many diapers you’ll need initially, but it can be helpful if you have at least two months worth on hand before your baby arrives— just in case he/she comes early, and there is no time for shopping around.

 On average, newborns tend to go through about six diaper changes per day.
-However, this could vary depending on the size of their stomach and whether they are breastfed or formula-fed.
+However, this could vary depending on the size of their stomach and whether they are breastfed or fed with baby formula.

 The very last thing that new parents want is to run out when most stores close by eight PM seven days a week!